Rush hour traffic jam on I-95, Miami. Photo: B137 (2012). CC BY-SA 4.0.

 Put It Into Practice

-The question is not whether consumption will increase after your next optimization.
-It will.
+Jevons Paradox is the predictable result of removing a constraint.
+Consumption will increase after your next optimization.
 The question is whether you planned for it.

 Ask what new usage patterns this enables, and whether they are the ones you want.
 Set intentional limits even when capacity exists.
 Monitor usage, not just unit costs.
 Document what costs would have looked like without your work.
 Align efficiency gains to business priorities before the rebound arrives.